-Recommended Preparation: SPCH M01 and ID M11
+Prerequisites: None Recommended Prep: SPCH M01 and ID M11 Class Hours: 3 lecture

 Explores various products and materials common to the field of Interior Design and methods of installation.
 Students employ skills in coordinating a presentation in public speaking related to a specific product and/or material.
 Emphasis placed on developing a trade resource file and utilizing it in the procurement, specification, and pricing for a design project.
 (Formerly ID M06).
 Applies to Associate Degree.
 Transfer credit: CSU